 Find a Printer

 A very important part of the production process is to find a company that will handle your design with the attention you deserve.
 Of course, we would love it if you picked us.
 I mean, why wouldn’t you?
 But we won’t hold it against you if you don’t.
-Why might carry a bit of a smug smile when you come back, but that’s about it.
+We will smile smugly at the very least, when you come back, but that’s about it.

 Pro Tip: Ask your suppliers if they’d like to sponsor your uniforms!
-This guy told us an awesome story about how he managed to get custom workwear for all his employees completely for free!
+One amazing guy told us an awesome story about how he managed to get custom workwear for all his employees completely for free!

 Create a Sample

 Before you fully commit to a design, it is very important to create a sample.
 A sort of mockup, if you will.
+Like dating before marriage — this is no small decision.
 Creating a sample will allow you to test it.
 Have one or two workers wear it for a day or a week and have them report later to you.
 Is it comfortable?
 Does it still look good after many hours of use?
+Does it crumple or crease?
 What were the clients’ reactions?
-You don’t want the same experience as Virgin Airlines.
+You don’t want the same experience as Virgin Airlines?
 Gather all of the feedback and make the necessary changes.
-If there are too many, it might mean going back to the drawing board, if it’s fine as it is, then sends it to production.
+If there are too many, it might mean going back to the drawing board, if it’s fine as it is, then send it to production! *rubs palms*

-You don’t need to be a design mogul in order to come up with a uniform that works for your business.
-Remember to think of your brand’s storytelling, find inspiration, design and have fun!
+You don’t need to be a design tycoon in order to come up with a uniform that works for your business.
+Remember to think of your brand’s story, find inspiration, design and enjoy yourself!
 Corporate workwear is not just a way to promote your business, it is an opportunity to express your brand’s idea and leave your mark on the world.
 Have fun and be safe!